ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 * Validation is now run when `gridOptions` are updated, meaning warnings may appear in console when changing grid options if an invalid configuration is reached.
 * Auto-generated group row IDs when using Client-Side Row Model now have a different format (but the same prefix).<br>`rowDataUpdated` event is only fired for the Client-Side Row Model (per the existing documentation)."
 * Legacy React Rendering, enabled via `suppressReactUi` property is deprecated since v28 and is now removed.<br>AG Grid now only renders via React components as has been the default since v28.
-* `rowDataChangeDetectionStrategy`: identity / reference equals always used.
+* `rowDataChangeDetectionStrategy` - removed. identity / reference equals always used.

 ### Integrated Charts